gotecho/ShrewCrew/README.md

 Testing
 =======
-To test the endpoints, go to tool_webhook and then webhook_tools.
-When there, go in the terminal in VSCode and type "pytest filename.py" without the quotation marks.
-Replace "filename.py" with the actual name of the file.
+To test the endpoints, first: download requirements.txt (pip install -r requirements.txt), second: go to the base folder of the Github and run 'pytest'

 Deployment
 =======